Bertelsmann: 2016–present

 Bertelsmann diversified its base in 2016 by introducing a structure consisting of eight divisions.
 In 2017, Bertelsmann also undertook moves to further strengthen its core business, among other things increasing its share in Penguin Random House from 53 to 75 percent.
 Through the partial withdrawal of Pearson, Bertelsmann secured a strategic three-quarters majority in the world's leading trade publishing group.
-Penguin Random House's publications include the memoirs of Michelle and Barack Obama.

 Arvato was aligned more closely with the Group through changes in management, among other measures.
 The heads of the division's individual "Solution Groups" have reported directly to members of the Bertelsmann Executive Board ever since.
 The company weighed its strategic options for the Customer Relationship Management business, and in 2018 established a CRM company in cooperation with the Saham Group: The new company, Majorel, enjoys a leading market position in Europe, the Middle East and Africa.

 The growing education business was strengthened in 2018 through the acquisition of the U.S. provider OnCourse Learning, one of the Group's biggest deals in the U.S. market.
 OnCourse Learning offers continuing education and professional development by providing digital courses for healthcare and financial services clients.
 Bertelsmann, itself a strong advocate of lifelong learning, donated tens of thousands of Udacity scholarships in 2017 and 2019 to enable the advanced training of talented participants, in fields including Big Data, cloud computing and artificial intelligence.

 Bertelsmann has promoted stronger cooperation among its corporate divisions and has also opened up towards collaboration with other media houses.
 One such example is the Ad Alliance, launched in 2017, in which Mediengruppe RTL Deutschland and Gruner + Jahr bundled the marketing of their advertising platforms.
 The marketing arms of the Spiegel publishing house, Axel Springer, and Funke Mediengruppe have since joined the Ad Alliance as well; its portfolio reaches over 99 percent of the German population.

 In 2019, Bertelsmann also boosted cooperation in the German content market by establishing the Content Alliance, headed up by Julia Jäkel.
 The key players in this initiative involve the television and radio broadcasting networks of the Mediengruppe RTL Deutschland, UFA TV production company, Random House publishing company, Gruner + Jahr, as well as the BMG music company.
 The Bertelsmann Content Alliance develops joint formats and delivers a full range of products and services for creative professionals.

-On November 25, 2020, it was reported that Bertelsmann will acquire the American publisher Simon & Schuster from ViacomCBS for more than $2 billion.
-On December 14, 2020, Bertelsmann entered talks to sell the French magazine publisher Prisma Media, a division of Gruner + Jahr, to Vivendi.
-The sale was completed on May 31, 2021.
+On 25 November 2020, it was reported that Bertelsmann will acquire the American publisher Simon & Schuster from ViacomCBS for more than $2 billion.
+The acquisition of Simon & Schuster was ultimately blocked due to a US anti-trust lawsuit brought by the Biden administration, which was upheld by the U.S. District Court in Washington, D.C. on 31 October 2022.
+On 14 December 2020, Bertelsmann entered talks to sell the French magazine publisher Prisma Media, a division of Gruner + Jahr, to Vivendi.
+The sale was completed on 31 May 2021.

-On January 29, 2021, Bertelsmann began to explore selling its controlling stake in the French television channel M6.
+On 29 January 2021, Bertelsmann began to explore selling its controlling stake in the French television channel M6.